glennverschooren/Grunt-Backbone-Boilerplate/README.md

-Grunt front-end boilerplat
+Grunt Backbone  front-end boilerplat
 ===================

-Repository for frontend development with RequireJS, including Javascript, RespondJS, HTML, Handlebars, SASS, Compass and assets.
+Repository for frontend development with RequireJS, including Javascript, Backbone,  RespondJS, HTML, Handlebars, SASS, Compass and assets.
 The frontend can be automatically built and optimized with [grunt](http://gruntjs.com/) tasks.